 Similarities

-For one, both pharmacists and pharmacy technicians work in similar environments and are well-versed in medical terminology, medication prescription, and drug interactions.
+For one, pharmacists and pharmacy technicians work in similar environments and are well-versed in medical terminology, medication prescription, and drug interactions.

 Not to mention that despite the differences in hierarchy, they both play essential roles in helping patients live long and healthy lives.